Get 25% off on 1st online pharmacy purchase. Use Code: NEW2026

 The recommended dosage for these inhalers typically involves 1-2 puffs every 4 to 6 hours, as needed for symptom relief.

-In cases of severe distress, dosages may be increased under medical supervision, but exceeding eight puffs in 24 hours is generally not recommended without consulting a healthcare provider.
+In cases of severe distress, doses may be increased under medical supervision; however, exceeding eight puffs in 24 hours is generally not recommended without consulting a healthcare provider.

 Adhering to prescribed dosages prevents the misuse of medications and reduces the risk of experiencing adverse effects associated with higher blood concentrations of albuterol.